hammoh7/Ethereum-Solidity/Notes/Solidity.md

 ### Storage, Memory and CallData

-1. Storage:-
+1. Storage -
    Variables declared as storage are state variables stored on the blockchain.
-They persist across function calls and transactions.
+They persist across function calls and transactions.<br>
    Example-
    ```
    uint256[] public arr;
    mapping(uint256 => address) map;
    ```
-2. Memory:-
+2. Memory -
    Variables declared as memory exist only during the execution of a function call.
-They are temporary and do not persist between function calls.
+They are temporary and do not persist between function calls.<br>
    Example-
    ```
    function f() public {
       uint256[] memory myMemArray = new uint256[](10);
    }
    ```
-3. Calldata:-
+3. Calldata -
    Calldata is a special data location that contains function arguments and external function call data.
-It is read-only and cannot be modified by the contract.
+It is read-only and cannot be modified by the contract.<br>
    Example-
    ```
    function h(uint256[] calldata _arr) external {